consolidation/robo/docs/getting-started.md

 ## Robo as a Framework

-For an overview on how to turn your Robo scripts into standalone tools, see the section [Robo as a Framework](framework.md).
+For an overview on how to turn your Robo scripts into standalone tools, see the example [robo.script](https://github.com/consolidation/Robo/blob/master/examples/robo.script), and the section [Robo as a Framework](framework.md).